3-Productions/ChasedByDarknessTranslations/README.md

 This community translation project is completely voluntary.

-By contributing to this project, you will receive:

-Translator role on Chased by Darkness Discord Server. <br />
+By contributing to this project, you will receive the Translator role on Chased by Darkness Discord Server, which will grant:

 Your contribution will appear in the game's credits. <br />
 Chance to participate in new map Beta tests. <br />
 Receive news of new content in advance. <br />
-(We are looking into the possibility of exclusive skin.)
+(We are looking into the possibility of exclusive a skin in the game.)

 Want to add a new language or have questions?
 Email for Glaicon at glaiconffelipe@southbluemoon.com or send a message on Discord - GlaiconFFBR#3891

-Chased by Darkness Official Discord - https://discord.gg/7Ncna2P7hH
+Chased by Darkness Official Discord - https://discord.gg/7Ncna2P7hH PM me on Discord - GlaiconFFBR#3891 - so I can give you the Translator role.

 Thanks for taking an interest in participating in the community translation, your support is very important!